 Dr. Michael Mehta

-Dr. Mehta is a social scientist who specializes in science, technology and society with a focus on environmental and health risk issues.
+Dr. Mehta is a Professor of Geography and Environmental Studies who specializes in science, technology and society with a focus on environmental and health risk issues.
 His recent work focuses on community resistance, resiliency and social innovation with a particular emphasis on citizen science, and he leads the Help the Kelp Project (see helpthekelp.blogspot.ca) and founded a renewable energy non-profit society on Gabriola Island, British Columbia, called GabEnergy (see www.gabenergy.com).
+He is a certified Open Water Scuba Diving Instructor and is host and producer of "Arrhythmia" on CKGI FM98.7 Gabriola Co-Op Radio [see www.ckgi.ca].

 Research Interests: utility cooperatives; emerging technologies including biotechnology and nanotechnology; nuclear safety; "green energy"; blood safety; social movements; marine ecosystems & tidal energy; food safety; vegetarianism